-1. Program to find the Numerical Solution of Algebraic and Transcendental Equations by
+- 1. Program to find the Numerical Solution of Algebraic and Transcendental Equations by

-i) Bisection Method
+- i) Bisection Method

-ii) Regular Falsi Method
+- ii) Regula Falsi Method

-iii) Newton - Raphson Method 6 Hours
+- iii) Newton Raphson Method

-2. Program to find

-i) Multiplication of two Matrices

-ii) Determinant of a Matrix

-iii) Inverse of a matrix by Gauss Jordan method 6 Hours

-3. Program to solve an ODE by
+- 2. Program to solve an ODE by

-i) Euler's Method
+- i) Euler's Method

-ii) Fourth order Runge - Kutta Method 4 Hours
+- ii) Fourth order Runge Kutta Method

-4. Program to find the value of an integral by
+- 3. Program to find the interpolation value using Lagrange's Method 1 Hour - 4.
+Program to find - i) Determinant of a Matrix - ii) Inverse of a matrix by Gauss Jordan method

-i) Trapezoidal rule

-ii) Simpson's 1/3 rule

-iii) Simpson's 3/8 rule 6 Hours

-5. Program to solve the simultaneous equations by
+- 5. Program to solve the simultaneous equations by

-i) Gauss Elimination Method
+- i) Gauss Elimination Method

-6 Hours

-ii) Gauss Seidel Method
+- ii) Gauss Seidel Method

+- 6. Program to find the value of an integral by

+- i) Trapezoidal rule

+- ii) Simpson's 1/3 rule

+- iii) Simpson's 3/8 rule

-- 6. Program to receive a file name and a line of text as command line arguments and write the text to the file 1 Hour - 7.
+- 7. Program to receive a file name and a line of text as command line arguments and write the text to the file 1 Hour - 8.
 Program that uses a table of integers whose size will be specified interactively at run time.